 Congratulations you have now learnt your major and minor scales.

 To work out how to play a chosen chord then intervals are used again to determine if the chord is a minor or major and which notes to play together to build the chord.
 When building the chord, or a chord progression, it is important to understand the key you want to work in.
 This is the reason I started this tutorial by demonstrating how to work out the notes of each key, for example, If you are playing in the Key of C major you would not use a C minor Chord as the notes in the C minor chord do not belong to the C major scale.

 To build a chord we first need to pick a Key or scale.
 For this first demonstration, I will use the Major interval pattern and the C Major Key.
 Following the interval pattern as set out in the first section we know that the notes in the key of C major are

 (I)C - (ii)D - (iii)E - (IV)F - (V)G - (vi)A - (vii)B and Back to C an octave higher

-Each note is traditionally labelled with a roman numerals, this allow us to name the interval distance from the root note.
-If the scale changes, the notes we are using will also change, but the interval distance from the root note will remain the same and can be described using the roman numeral.
+Each note is traditionally labeled with Roman numerals, this allows us to name the interval distance from the root note.
+If the scale changes, the notes we are using will also change, but the interval distance from the root note will remain the same and can be described using the Roman numeral.
 To demonstrate what i mean by this, I will use the notes in the D Major scale

 (I)D - (ii)E - (iii)F# - (IV)G - (V)A - (vi)B - (vii)C# and Back to D an octave higher